Marlon Brando: Early life and education

-New York and acting

 Brando decided to follow his sisters to New York, studying at the American Theatre Wing Professional School, part of the Dramatic Workshop of the New School, with influential German director Erwin Piscator.
 In a 1988 documentary, Marlon Brando: The Wild One, Brando's sister Jocelyn remembered, "He was in a school play and enjoyed it ...
 So he decided he would go to New York and study acting because that was the only thing he had enjoyed.
 That was when he was 18."
 In the A&E Biography episode on Brando, George Englund said Brando fell into acting in New York because "he was accepted there.
 He wasn't criticized.
 It was the first time in his life that he heard good things about himself."
 He spent his first few months in New York sleeping on friends' couches.
-For a time he lived with Roy Somlyo, who later became a four time Emmy winning Broadway producer.
+For a time he lived with Roy Somlyo, who later became a four-time Emmy-winning Broadway producer.

 Brando was an avid student and proponent of Stella Adler, from whom he learned the techniques of the Stanislavski system.
 This technique encouraged the actor to explore both internal and external aspects to fully realize the character being portrayed.
 Brando's remarkable insight and sense of realism were evident early on.
-Adler used to recount that when teaching Brando, she had instructed the class to act like chickens, and added that a nuclear bomb was about to fall on them.
+Adler used to recount that, when teaching Brando, she had instructed the class to act like chickens, and added that a nuclear bomb was about to fall on them.
 Most of the class clucked and ran around wildly, but Brando sat calmly and pretended to lay an egg.
 Asked by Adler why he had chosen to react this way, he said, "I'm a chicken—what do I know about bombs?"
 Despite being commonly regarded as a method actor, Brando disagreed.
 He claimed to have abhorred Lee Strasberg's teachings:

 Brando was the first to bring a natural approach to acting on film.
-According to Dustin Hoffman in his online Masterclass, Brando would often talk to camera men and fellow actors about their weekend even after the director would call action.
-Once Brando felt he could deliver the dialogue as natural as that conversation he would start the dialogue.
-In his 2015 documentary, Listen To Me Marlon, he said before that actors were like breakfast cereals, meaning they were predictable.
-Critics would later say this was Brando being difficult, but actors who worked opposite would say it was just all part of his technique.
+According to Dustin Hoffman in his online Masterclass, Brando would often talk to cameramen and fellow actors about their weekend even after the director would call action.
+Once Brando felt he could deliver the dialogue as naturally as that conversation, he would start the dialogue.
+In his 2015 documentary, Listen to Me Marlon, he said that prior to that, actors were like breakfast cereals, meaning they were predictable.
+Critics would later say that this was Brando being difficult, but actors who worked opposite him said it was just all part of his technique.